-Over 80 members of INTAROS will come together in Helsinki from 9-12 January for the 2018 General Assembly.
-Collaborators will discuss progress to date as well as plans for the future.
-The meeting will include the Steering Committee meeting, Advisory Panel meeting, and workshops related to the individual work packages.
+Over 80 members of INTAROS came together in Helsinki from 9-12 January for the 2018 General Assembly.
+Collaborators discussed progress to date as well as plans for the future.
+The meeting included the Steering Committee meeting, Advisory Panel meeting, and workshops related to the individual work packages.

-During the week-long meeting hosted in Helsinki by the Finnish Meteorological Institute, all elements of the INTAROS project will be discussed including the following themes:
+During the week-long meeting hosted in Helsinki by the Finnish Meteorological Institute, all elements of the INTAROS project were discussed including the following themes:

 - Requirements, strategy and collaboration in establishing a Pan-Arctic observation system,